conduktor/conduktor-docs/docs/testing/features/building-tests/tasks/http-task.md

 Use the **HTTP** task to test APIs that form part of your system architecture.&#x20;

-This involves defining an API endpoint, the method, any relevant body data, headers, query parameters or authentication required for your API.
+This involves defining an API endpoint, the method, any relevant body data, headers, query parameters, or authentication required for your API.

 When making a request, you can make **checks** on the response data.
 Below outlines what you are able to test in regards to the response.